Switzerland as an Asset Management Hub

 Investors are only liable for their investment in a Swiss open-ended AIF.
 Funds and SICAVs may be structured as umbrella funds with various sub-funds.
 In such cases, investors are only entitled to the income and assets of the sub-fund in which they are invested, and each sub-fund is only liable for its own liabilities.

 With respect to a closed-ended Swiss LP, the general partner’s liability is not limited, while the limited partners are only liable for their investment.
-With respect to a SICAF, the shares are those of a typical corporation.
-Hence, investors are only liable for full payment of their investment.
+With respect to a SICAF, the shares are those of a typical corporation, so investors are only liable for full payment of their investment.

-Open-ended AIFs including FCPs and SICAVs, respectively, must issue a prospectus with information on the investment policy, the investment techniques including leverage and short-selling, and information on the maximum level of management fees.
+Open-ended AIFs including FCPs and SICAVs must issue a prospectus with information on the investment policy, the investment techniques including leverage and short selling, and the maximum level of management fees.
 Furthermore, the prospectus must include the fund regulations.

-Any fund that may be offered to retail investors requires a key information document (KID) for investors based on the EU PRIIP KID.
-The minimum information to be included is set out in FINSO.
+Any fund that may be offered to retail investors requires a key information document (KID) for investors.
+The minimum information to be included is set out in FinSO.

 Swiss LPs must issue a prospectus including the partnership agreement, which is subject to FINMA approval.
 The SICAF must issue a prospectus as well, including the articles of incorporation and the fund regulations.
 Currently, there are no SICAFs registered with FINMA.